Retroperspect/UFO_blog/README.md

 *To the left some negative impact.
 To the right no negative impact.*

-Giving the reason "overhead in maintenance", "extra overhead" and "risk sending sensitive data when monitoring is outsourced" as the negative or con of using monitoring system.
+Giving the reason "overhead in maintenance", "extra overhead" and "risk sending sensitive data when monitoring is outsourced", "Increased complexity, third party libraries, dependency on another system's availability" as the negative or con of using monitoring system.

 For those having monitoring systems implemented we asked which part of the system they thought was the most important to monitor: